• Home

 VASRD literature instructs VA staff, “The importance of complete medical examination of injury cases at the time of first medical examination by the Department of Veterans Affairs cannot be overemphasized.”

-VA regulations dictate that when feasible a VA examination should include:
+VA regulations dictate when feasible a VA examination should include:

 • A complete neurological examination